OWASP/www-chapter-belgium/tab_meetings.md

 We are please to welcome Robbe Verwilghen and Hendrik Noben!

-Agenda:
+### Location:
+KDG Campus Groenplaats
+Nationalestraat 5
+2000 ANTWERPEN

+### Agenda
-17:30-18:00: Welcome with snacks & drinks
+*17:30-18:00: Welcome with snacks & drinks
-18:00-18:10: OWASP update
+*18:00-18:10: OWASP update
-18:10-19:00: Robbe Verwilghen - Understand what you hack, not how you hack it.
+*18:10-19:00: Robbe Verwilghen - Understand what you hack, not how you hack it.
-19:10-20:00: Hendrik Noben - Real Stories from Behind the SSDLC Curtain; A Game of SSDLC Mistake Bingo 20:30: End of the meetup
+*19:10-20:00: Hendrik Noben - Real Stories from Behind the SSDLC Curtain; A Game of SSDLC Mistake Bingo *20:30: End of the meetup

 ### Registration
 Our chapter meetings are open for everyone, and attendance is free of charge.
 We ask you to register on Meetup in order to provide you with last-minute updates, if needed.